pcamus/test-measurement/ground_path/README.md

 The detail of this process is in this pdf : [Return_current_path.pdf](Return_current_path.pdf)

-Conclusion: the tester is wrong and can only give a reliable measurement in circuit where no common return ground exists.
+Conclusion: the tester is wrong and can only give a reliable measurement in circuits where no common return ground exists.

 - [ ] To do : buy a better tester